SandhyaKiran04/floyd-s-algorithm/README.md

-# Slides for Youtube Video on floyd's tortoise and hare algorithm
+# Slides for Youtube Video on Floyd's Tortoise and Hare algorithm